KenT2/pipresents-kms/README.md

 ================================
 I am keen to develop Pi Presents further and would welcome bug reports and ideas for additional features and uses.

-Please use the Issues tab on Github https://github.com/KenT2/pipresents-kms/issues.
+Please use the Issues tab on Github https://github.com/KenT2/pipresents-kms/issues or contact me on https://pipresents.wordpress.com/

 For more information on how Pi Presents is being used, Hints and Tips on how to use it and all the latest news hop over to the Pi Presents website https://pipresents.wordpress.com/